One piece of advice we hear again and again is to establish your niche.

-Knowing who your target client is can actually help you to connect with more new clients.
+Identifying your ideal clientele can actually help you connect with more new clients.
 Once you have decided your niche, you can directly market your practice towards attracting these clients.
 It may seem counter-intuitive to narrow your focus to connect with more clients, but if you know that ideally you would like to work with (for instance) concerned parents looking to make sure that their children are receiving the nutritional care they need, though you making your target pool smaller, you are identifying a need for nutritional care and will hook a larger range of clients who can identify with that concern for counseling.

 You can further reach this demographic of target clients by advertising and promoting in ways that will actively reach them.
 Connect with physicians in your area who directly work with this kind of client.
 Local businesses that connect with the same clients may be good potential referral partners.
 Knowing who you’re looking for will go a long way towards meeting them!